Skin Conditions vs Skin Types – What’s the Difference?

 Sensitive skin is as it sounds – prone to dryness, flakiness, soreness and inflammation.
 But is it naturally sensitive, or has it been sensitized?
 One is a condition and one is a skin type.

-Most people diagnose their skin as sensitive because sensitive skin and sensitized skin look and feel similar - but sensitized and sensitive skin are completely different.
+Most people diagnose their skin as sensitive because sensitive skin and sensitised skin look and feel similar - but sensitised and sensitive skin are completely different.
 If your skin is naturally sensitive, it will always have been that way.
 You have probably always had to watch the products you use because you flare up at anything.

 Added to this, your skin type can change with the seasons, hormones and environmental factors which may cause dryness, sensitivity or oiliness.

 Skin conditions are quite different from skin types and may develop at different times in your life.
 These include:

 Acne - The bane of some of our teen years, but it can also affect (even for the first time) adults too.